lsst-dm/dmtn-208/index.rst

 #.
 The results of ``pip install dramatiq[redis] safir structlog``, so that the worker can talk to the message queue and result store and use the standardized logging framework used by the frontend and other Science Platform components.
 #.
 The code for performing the cutout.
-   This is expected to be a single (short) file that performs any necessary setup for the pipeline task.
+   This is expected to be a single (short) file that performs any necessary setup for the backend.

 This container will be built alongside the container for the frontend and database workers.